Updated: 6 days ago

 Mindfulness practices have a beautiful and gentle ability to help us to surrender to loss in our life, feel it and let it go, so that we may move forward.
 In life, there is motion, with or without our agreement.
 When the world moves forward without us, we become stuck.
 The longer we are stuck, the harder it feels to get unstuck.

-If you would like to know more about how the mindfulness practice of surrender can help during the grieving process, reach out for a FREE mindfulness discovery session today.
+Would you like to know more about how the mindfulness practice of surrender can help during the grieving process?

 You have the power in your hands to grieve and move forward.
 What are you going to do with it?